Write Better Headlines Using Literary Devices [With Examples]

 Aakanksha

 Hi!
 I am a Copywriter, UX Writer, and Content Strategist (and a plant lover!).
-I have been traversing the content and user experience landscape for five years.
+I have been traversing the content and user experience landscape for over eight years.
 Through these blogs, I share insights from the content world to help you maximize the returns from your content.